flurdy/doubledragon/README.md

 At the same time set the `GITHUB_USER` env-var to your github username.
 (Nudge: [direnv](https://direnv.net/))

-### Github CLI

-This is optional.
-The [CLI](https://cli.github.com/) command is only used for creating the private repo.
-Instead you can do this manually via the github website.

-      brew install gh;
-      gh auth login

-Note, the CLI for some reason does not like if Github PAT env-var is set so you may have to temporarily unset when using it.

-     # In Bash:
-     unset GITHUB_TOKEN
-     # In Fish:
-     set -e GITHUB_TOKEN

-Make sure you set the `GITHUB_TOKEN` env-var again afterwards.
 ## Double Dragon install

 ### Fork/Clone repository